DelaDirty/OSEP/README.md

 - Shellcode has been formatted to paste as 1 line when you copy it over to visual studio code.
 - Copy key and shellcode into your c# program and enjoy!

+**DISCLAIMER**

+This script is intended for ethical purposes, such as penetration testing, and must comply with legal and ethical guidelines.